ilGhera/jw-player-7-for-wp/readme.txt

 Tested up to: 5
 License: GPLv2

-**JW Player for Wordpress** is the complete solution for using JW Player into Wordpress.
-It works with the latest version of the famous video player and it gives you full control of all the options available.
-Player customization, social sharing and advertising are just an example.
+**JW Player for Wordpress** gives you all what you need to publish videos on your posts and pages, using the most famous web player in the world.

 == Description ==
-**JW Player for Wordpress** is the complete solution for using JW Player into Wordpress.
-It works with the latest version of the famous video player and it gives you full control of all the options available.
-Player customization, social sharing and advertising are just an example.
+**JW Player for Wordpress** gives you all what you need to publish videos on your Wordpress posts and pages, using the most famous web player in the world.
+Change skin, position and dimensions of your player.
+Allow users share and embed your contents.

 **NEW ON THIS VERSION!**